giuliobosco/giuliobosco.github.io/content/foods/pasta_amatriciana.md

 **ingredients** (4 people):
 - **guanciale** (pillow) - 50gr
   is the result of the processing of the cheek of the pork, or gully or even a specific piece of the neck, tipical, from the region of center Italy, very famous that of [Amatrice](https://en.wikipedia.org/wiki/Amatrice).
-- **onion** - 1 piece
+- **shallot** - 1 piece
-  is one of the two starting point of quite all the tipical italian pasta sauce.
+  is similar to an onion, but is more tasty, it's one of the two starting point of quite all the tipical italian pasta sauce.
 - **tomato puree** - 250ml
   is a typical italian canned product, it allows to have in any moment, the raw materials for a good tomato sauce.
 - **pecorino romano**